sriksh9/STM-Nucleo-ADC/README.md

 Note: This specific program is configured to STM32-F401RE Microcontroller clocked at 84 MHz.

+Extract the ZIP file, yhe program can be found in MDK-ARM folder.

 If you wanted to change the GPIO and the clock configuration, use STM Cube and regenerate the initialization code and make the modifications accordingly.